Wondering how to expertly convey your motivation to become a doctor? Read on to learn how to formulate your answer!

-It might seem obvious—even self-evident—but the question “Why Do You Want to be a Doctor?” is an essential part of your medical school application.
-Admissions officers at institutions give this question immense weight, and the answer you provide is not only indicative of the research you have done or the grades you have earned.
+It might seem obvious—even self-evident—but the question “Why do you want to be a doctor?” is an essential part of your medical school application.
+Admissions officers at institutions give this question immense weight, and your answer is not only indicative of the research you have done or the grades you have earned.

-These are the usual aspects you would expect, but it also speaks to your commitment to medicine’s art and science.
+These are the usual aspects you’d expect, but it also speaks to your commitment to medicine’s art and science.
 Beyond MCAT scores and your GPA, your answer to this question gets at the heart of your commitment to being in the healthcare world and can improve your chances of getting into med school.

 This guide will provide advice that should help craft an excellent response and give a sample answer that you can use for inspiration.

-The reason medical school admissions officers ask, “Why Do You Want to Be a Doctor?” goes beyond checking off a box or making small talk.
+The reason medical school admissions officers ask this question goes beyond checking off a box or making small talk.
 It is not the same as a friend or relative being polite and inquiring after your education.

-Instead, this question is used to gauge your commitment to the art and science of medicine, the hard work ahead of you, and the reasons why you want to be in medicine in the first place.
+Instead, this interview question is used to gauge your commitment to the art and science of medicine, the hard work ahead of you, and the reasons why you want to be in medicine in the first place.
 This question can show up in any type of med school interview, from traditional to MMI.

 Studying to be a doctor means long nights, hard days, countless unforeseen obstacles, setbacks, and unexpected events.
 This is not to dissuade you but to get you thinking about your true motivations and inner drive.

 Then you must consider the actual being a doctor part.
-That is, what do you envision your future practice looking like, and who would be your prospective patients?
+What do you envision your future practice looking like, and who would be your prospective patients?

-It is this type of thinking and follow-through that the question is designed to gauge.
-Admissions officers want to see your passion and commitment to the path of becoming a doctor.
+It’s this thinking and follow-through that the question is designed to gauge.
+Admissions officers want to see your passion and commitment to becoming a doctor.

-Unlike other jobs or careers, this field is truly a calling and requires that you understand the duty of care you have to those you work with and your patients.
+Unlike other jobs or careers, this field is truly a calling and requires you to understand the duty of care.
 Honesty and integrity are vital to being a doctor.
-This question is designed to see if you are answering truthfully and have thought through your decision to attend medical school.
+This question is designed to see if you are answering truthfully and have considered your decision to attend medical school.

 That is, what can you do to make patients’ experiences better?
-What can you bring to medicine that makes care better, more empathetic, more considerate, or more thoughtful?
-Your answer should go beyond clichés and consider the fact that patients will be demanding things from you pretty much non-stop, so your commitment to medicine must go beyond platitudes.
+What can you bring to medicine that makes care better, more empathetic, considerate, or thoughtful?
+Your answer should go beyond clichés and consider that patient care can be demanding, so your commitment to medicine must go beyond platitudes.

-By inward-looking, we mean that you must consider the context and environment you will be in— much like the points discussed above.
+You must consider the context and environment you will be in— much like the points discussed above.
 Picture a busy emergency room or a crowded waiting area: these are the places and people you will face and who will be relying on you.
-Think of them inasmuch as you think of yourself.

 This is a good start, but again we must go beyond the surface level here.
 What did the doctors do that stood out to you?
 Why do they remain in your mind even now?
 How did they affect you as a patient?
 Why not the nurses or technicians?

-It is a good idea to have a structured, well-thought-out response to the question of “Why Do You Want to Be a Doctor?”
-The outline below contains a general structure to plan your answer and some ways to organize your thoughts.
-You can also take some tips for our guide on writing your personal statement for some further inspiration.
+It is a good idea to have a structured, well-thought-out response to the question, “Why do you want to be a physician?”
+You can also take some tips from our guide on writing your personal statement for further inspiration.

 Begin by discussing how and why your initial interest in medicine developed.
 Explain your narrative and touch on outstanding patient experiences you may have had, inspiring moments or stories, and your initial contact with the world of medicine.